 Estate and Tax Planning Guide

 life insurance, charitable giving, business succession planning, nonprobate transfers, gifting to minors, gift taxes, and estate taxes.
-It also discusses the use of various estate planning trusts, such as living trusts, spendthrift trusts, grantor retained annuity trusts, charitable trusts, and marital trusts.If you want a complete overview of how to plan your estate in light of applicable federal taxes, JK Lasser's New Rules for Estate, Retirement, and Tax Planning by Stewart H. Welch is an extremely affordable guide.
+It also discusses the use of various estate planning trusts, such as living trusts, spendthrift trusts, grantor retained annuity trusts, charitable trusts, and marital trusts.If you want a complete overview of how to plan your estate in 2019 with federal taxes in mind, JK Lasser's New Rules for Estate, Retirement, and Tax Planning by Stewart H. Welch is an extremely affordable guide.

 Using Charitable Gifts to Reduce Taxes